rust-lang/rust/src/doc/guide.md

 As we've said before, an iterator is something that we can call the `.next()` method on repeatedly, and it gives us a sequence of things.
-Because you need to call the method, this means that iterators are **lazy**.
+Because you need to call the method, this means that iterators can be **lazy** and don't need to generate all of the values upfront.
 This code, for example, does not actually generate the numbers `1-100`, and just creates a value that represents the sequence: